How to Immigrate From Singapore to Canada

 There are a couple of things you should bring to your medical exam.
 Make sure that you bring a valid ID along with the medical form IMM 1017E in case your doctor does not use eMedical.

 If you have any pre-existing medical conditions, please bring any prior medical exam results to your examination.

-Another thing you should know, is that these medical examination reports are only valid for one year.
+Another thing you should know is that these medical examination reports are only valid for one year.
 When you immigrate to Canada, you must send a copy of your original medical results to the Immigration Office, so make sure that you request a copy of your results from your doctor.

 We mentioned earlier that having sufficient language ability in either French or English can heavily impact your immigration to Canada.

 When you apply for the IELTS and TEF make sure that you select the General exam option.
 If you select the Academic exam, it will not be accepted by the Immigration office unless you are a potential international student.
-Certain universities will accept the Academic versions of these exams, but double check before you spend money on them.
+Certain universities will accept the Academic versions of these exams, but double-check before you spend money on them.

 You may not be aware, but Canada has recently introduced a new security system called Biometrics.
-Biometrics are an easy way to monitor who has entered and left Canada’s borders.
+Biometrics is an easy way to monitor who has entered and left Canada’s borders.
 This is done through simple facial and fingerprint identification.

 - Canadian Study Permit;